 How many organ transplants do you perform a year and how long has Memorial Medical Center been performing transplant surgeries?

 Memorial Medical Center performs on average 20 organ transplant procedures a year.
 Our program was established in 1972.
-We are the only hospital in central Illinois to offer kidney, pancreas and kidney/pancreas transplantations.

 Is there a special unit in the hospital for transplant surgery patients?

 Yes.
 Immediately after your kidney transplant you will be sent to one of two nursing units in the hospital.
 The first is 5B, the general nursing unit that specially cares for transplant patients after their surgery.
 If you need special monitoring, you will be sent to 2C, the surgical intensive care unit.
 The nursing staff on both of these units has received special education regarding kidney tranplant patients.

 There are five steps in the matching process: 1.
 An organ is donated; 2.
 A list of potential recipients is generated; 3.
 We are notified of an available organ; 4.
 Our team considers the organ for the patient; 5.
 The organ is accepted or declined.

 Why would an organ be declined?

 It is not unusual for an organ transplant surgery team to decline an organ.
 When an organ is offered, the transplant team must consider several factors to decide the best medical care for each individual patient.
 These factors include: established medical criteria, organ condition, candidate condition, staff and patient availability and organ transportation.
 This is a normal part of the matching process.
 After being turned down for one patient, the organ is offered to the next patient on the list.
 These offers continue until the organ is placed.

 How much does it cost to receive a transplant?